ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** When the mind is calm, how quickly, how smoothly, how beautifully you will perceive everything. — Paramahansa Yogananda
+> **Citacao:** A hut full of laughter is richer than a palace full of sadness. — Zen Proverb

 fim do arquivo